 Because men naturally tend to have more muscle mass, which requires a higher caloric intake, they also have more calories to play with when it comes to restricting their diets.
 That ultimately means that compared to women, men can usually maintain a higher caloric intake and still lose weight.
 It also means that men may be able to lose weight more rapidly compared to women.

-For instance, if you’re a woman eating 1,800 calories a day and need to drop down to 1,300 in order to lose weight, that’s going to be a considerably more difficult task compared to a man dropping from 3,000 calories to 2,500 or even 2,000.
+For instance, if you’re a woman eating 1,800 calories a day and need to drop down to 1,300 in order to lose weight, that’s going to be a considerably more difficult task in comparison to a man dropping from 2,800 calories to 2,300.

 - Is Weight Loss Affected By The Menstrual Cycle?

 This is another question we hear a lot and the answer is also a tentative no but with a caveat.
 The menstrual cycle and having your period in and of themselves don’t affect your ability to lose weight but women with premenstrual syndrome (PMS) may face some additional challenges when it comes to weight loss.

 For some women, PMS can cause additional hunger and food cravings which can obviously affect your eating habits.
 Loading up on salty snacks, in particular, can cause your body to hold more water weight which can further complicate the weight loss process.
 (2)

 Some women are also naturally plagued by water retention with their cycle.
 Remember water weighs much more than fat.
 So this may further compound how weight loss is perceived.

 The other question we get somewhat frequently is “Does menopause make it more difficult to lose weight?” and just like with the other questions, the answer is not entirely straight forward.
 While hormonal changes that result from menopause may cause you to gain some weight, especially around your waist, reductions in things like your estrogen levels don’t in and of themselves make it more difficult to lose weight.